malinlarsson/courses/r_programming/1703/Exercises/DataTypes.md

 In all exercises on this course it is important that you prior to running the commands in R, try to figure out what you expect the result to be.
-You should then verify that this will indeed be the result by running the command in an R session.
+You should then verify that this will indeed be the qresult by running the command in an R session.
 In case there is a discrepency between your expectations and the actual output make sure you understand why before you move forward.
 If you can not figure out how to, or which command to run you can click the key to reveal